Hospitalist Group Frequently Asked Questions

 What happens when I am discharged from the hospital?

-Will my primary care physician be informed about my illness and treatment?
+Will my primary care physician be informed about my discharge plan?

 Your primary care doctor will receive important information about your hospital diagnosis and treatment in the form of a written discharge summary.
 This report will be sent to your physician soon after you are released from the hospital.
 In addition, hospitalist physicians and your primary care physician may discuss your case confidentially over the phone or via a secured e-mail system to facilitate your transition from the hospital back to the care of your primary care provider.